damarisbangean/paradigmsofglobalization/Limitations.md

 # Limitations and Problems with our project:
-While we tried to be thorough, unfortunately there were some issues that hindered our project's analysis.
+While we tried to be thorough, unfortunately there were some issues that hindered our project's execution.

 # Initial problems
 - At first, we also wanted to include reports from the [OECD](http://www.oecd.org/about/), which is an intergovernmental economic organisation with 35 member countries, founded in 1960 to stimulate economic progress and world trade.